 Create a new software bundle.png

-4. You can edit these bundles at any time, adding and removing any software to keep the bundle up to date.
+4. You can edit these bundles at any time, adding and removing any software to keep the bundle up-to-date.

 Once you’ve created the new software bundle, all that’s left is to push it to the client’s assets.
 You can install it on their network of assets by adding it to an asset policy.